pascomnet/documentation/site/content/client-desktop-userguide/contactlist/_index.en.md

 ### Set your Presence status

-To set your presence status, click on the dopdownfield in your profile.
+To set your presence status, click on the {{< ui-button "Drop Down Field">}} in your profile.
 This opens two options.

 ![Own Presence status](status.en.png)
 *Choose your Presence status*